sandeepgangaram/classic-snake-game/README.md

 Developed using Python

-- Using Object Oriented Programming (OOP)
+- Using Object-Oriented Programming (OOP)
 - Python Turtle Graphics

 To use: